DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 Handle authentication during your tests with [User Roles](../../guides/advanced-guides/authentication.md#user-roles).
 Roles allow you to wrap authentication logic and credentials in a reusable object.

 Define roles in a separate file with the [Role](../../reference/test-api/role/constructor.md) constructor and include them in your tests with the [t.useRole](../../reference/test-api/testcontroller/userole.md) method.
-The following example makes use of two user roles.
+The following example uses two user roles.

 `/tests/roles/roles.js:`